weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 The server uses [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-python?tabs=azure-portal%2Cconnection-string%2Clinux%2Csign-in-azure-cli%2Csync) as a database to store the conversations.

 You can find Cosmos DB configuration in the `cosmos` section of the [`config.yml`](../config.yml) file.
-You also need to specify `COSMOS_KEY` environment variable.
+You need to specify `COSMOS_KEY` environment variable to connect to the database.

 ### Weaviate